 CSL Behring is committed to advancing scientific knowledge, fostering excellence, and supporting future medical researchers.
 We also support advocacy work of rare disease patient groups.
-Our LEAD Program in the United States tackles complex legislative and public policy issues and ensures patients’ voices are heard on Capitol Hill and in statehouses across the U.S. Our youth empowerment program, Raise Your Voice!, is designed to assist patient organizations with their advocacy initiatives.
+Our LEAD Program in the United States tackles complex legislative and public policy issues and ensures patients’ voices are heard on Capitol Hill and in statehouses across the U.S.

 Prof. Heimburger Award